The New England Journal of Medicine October 05, 2023

 Setting

-Population Patients with acute myocardial infarction complicated by cardiogenic shock scheduled for early revascularization
+Population Patients with acute myocardial infarction complicated by cardiogenic shock (with evidence of hypoperfusion including arterial lactate >3 mmol/L) for whom early revascularization was planned.

-Intervention Early implantation of venoarterial extracorporeal membrane oxygenation (VA-ECMO) plus usual medical treatment
+Intervention Early routine application of venoarterial extracorporeal membrane oxygenation (VA-ECMO / ECLS) plus usual medical treatment, ideally initiated prior to revascularization.

 Study Limitations